You know those theme park moments where you think, “Well, that could’ve gone better”? This one definitely tops the list.

 So…Maybe Don’t Wear Earrings?

 Here’s the thing—I’m not here to scare anyone off the ride.
-Some people absolutely love it.
-If you’re into spinning rides that whip you around and test your upper neck strength, this is absolutely your moment.
+I LOVE this ride and yes, the ride is 1000x better when you flip.
 But please, learn from me.
 Take your earrings out before getting on this one, especially if they’re studs.

 I never thought a tiny piece of jewelry would be the thing that took me down, but here we are.
 I’ve worn these earrings on roller coasters, water rides, simulators—you name it.
 Never had an issue.
-But Dragon Racer’s Rally is a different beast.
-The restraints push your head into place so firmly (and repeatedly), it’s like your ear gets caught between a rock and a very aggressive dragon.
+But Dragon Racer’s Rally is a different beast (or dragon).
+And no, I didn’t want to bleed, but yes, I would do it again.

-Even if your earrings don’t break the skin, it’s gonna hurt.
+Even if your earrings don’t break the skin, it might hurt.
 So do yourself a favor: just take them out and put them in your bag or pocket.
 It’s not worth the risk of getting off the ride looking like you’ve been in a back-alley brawl with Toothless.

 So if you’re headed to Epic Universe and plan to conquer Dragon Racer’s Rally, take a second to prep—mentally and physically.
 Maybe pop some ibuprofen beforehand.
 Definitely remove your earrings.
 And maybe give your neck a nice stretch.
 This dragon doesn’t play around.